 This equation defines commutative property of multiplication:

-Sometimes rearranging the order makes it easier to add or multiply:
+Sometimes rearranging the order makes it easier to add or multiply as well, especially with larger numbers.

 Additional Practice Problems for Students